a-horsey/horsies-viewmodel-editor/README.md

 - Download any custom viewmodel animation mods
 - Place the VPKs in the "custom animations" folder (loose files currently not supported)
 - Launch GENERATE.bat and install
 - All mods will be automatically checked.
 If they're compatible they get installed.
-If not, the VPK is deleted from the folder
+If not, the VPK is moved to a folder named "incompatible animations"
 - I suggest reading INSTRUCTIONS.txt from the custom animations folder

 ## Credits: